-During business hours, the university (excluding certain housing facilities) will be open to university students, parents, employees, contractors, guests and invitees.
-During non-business hours' access to all university facilities is by key, if issued, or by admittance via the Department of Public Safety or Housing & Residence Life staff.
+During business hours, the university (excluding housing facilities) will be open to university students, parents, employees, contractors, guests, and invitees.
+During non-business hours, access to all university facilities is by key, if issued, or by admittance via the Department of Public Safety staff.
 In the case of periods of extended breaks, the university will admit only those with prior written approval to all facilities.